jverzani/gWidgetsWWW2/inst/FastRWeb/README.md

       gmessage("Hello world", parent=w)
     })

-Then open the url `http://localhost/cgi-bin/R/app?app=test`.
+- Then open the url `http://localhost/cgi-bin/R/app?app=test`.
 This calls the `app.R` script in `/var/FastRWeb/web.R`.
 These urls can be prettified through an apache Alias directive.
-Of course `localhost` can be replaced by an external ip for deploying to the wider internet.
+Of course `localhost` can be replaced by an external IP for deploying to the wider internet.

 For now, the setup only handles full screen apps.
 Use an `iframe` to embed in a web page.